 How’s your timing – is the presentation too long, or too short?

-Become familiar with your presentation room before your scheduled session.
+Become familiar with your physical and virtual presentation room before you record or present your session.
 Knowing the environment helps settle nerves.

-Ask a friend or colleague to attend for moral support.
+Have a colleague in your presentation room or on the recoding platform for technical support and moderation.
 If they know your topic, that’s a bonus and you can call on them as a resource (but only if you really need to, remember it’s your presentation).